-If you’re shopping for an individual or family health plan on the Marketplace, you don’t want to pay more than you have to.
+If you’re shopping for an individual or family health plan on Pennsylvania’s state-based Health Insurance Marketplace called Pennie, you don’t want to pay more than you have to.
 Did you know you may be eligible for a health care premium tax credit from the federal government to help pay your monthly premium or out-of-pocket costs?

 What Is a Tax Credit/Health Insurance Subsidy?